ritvikindupuri/Orbitwatch-final-/TECHNICAL_DOCS.md

 **MITRE ATT&CK mapping:**
 We map the anomaly type to cyber-threat IDs (e.g., `T1584`) to simulate how a cyber-attack on a satellite's guidance system would manifest physically as an orbital anomaly.

+---

+## 8. Conclusion & Future Roadmap

+OrbitWatch demonstrates that advanced SDA capabilities can be delivered via the browser without compromising on physical accuracy or algorithmic depth.
+By moving the ML and Physics logic to the client, we enable scalable, secure, and high-performance monitoring suitable for modern space operations centers.

+**Future Work:**
+*   Integration with real-time weather APIs (NOAA) to correlate drag effects.
+*   Expansion of the Autoencoder to LSTM (Long Short-Term Memory) for temporal sequence analysis.
+*   VR/AR support via WebXR for immersive mission control.